Colorado Supreme Court rules that an inbounds Avalanche is an inherent risk assumed by skiers based upon the Colorado Skier Safety Act.

 Because an avalanche is, at its essence, the movement of snow, and is therefore, a way in which snow conditions may change, we hold that section 33-44-103(3.5) covers in-bounds avalanches.
 It follows that section 33-44-112 precludes skiers from suing operators to recover for injuries resulting from in-bounds avalanches.

-There was a dissent to this opinion joined by one other judge who interpreted the issues along the arguments made by the plaintiff.
+There was a dissent to this opinion joined by one other judge who interpreted the issues along with the arguments made by the plaintiff.
 An avalanche was not a snow condition but was an event.
 As such, it does not fall within the inherent risks of the CSSA.

 The dissent was further supported by the idea that the statute was broad but the inherent risks were narrow in scope.
 If the legislature wanted avalanches to be included as an inherent risk, the legislature would have placed it in the statute when enacted, or anytime it has been modified since enactment.